cloud-gov/federalist.18f.gov/pages/index.md

 - A single page with information about a recently released report that may receive a lot of traffic.

-For real world examples, see these [ten example sites]({{site.baseurl}}/pages/about-federalist/example-sites/) of the 79 sites currently live on Federaist.
+For real world examples, see these [ten example sites]({{site.baseurl}}/pages/about-federalist/example-sites/) of the 79 sites currently live on Federalist.

 ## Evaluating Federalist for your office or agency